carlopacioni/HexSimR/README.md

 ```

 **NOTE (August 2016)**
 At the time of writing, the current official release of devtools (1.12.0) has an issue with R 3.3.1 on windows, which results in the dependencies of the package not being installed.
 This problem is resolved in the dev version.
-If you have problem installing `HexSimR` try the following (from devtools manual for the function `build_github_devtools`):
+If you have problems installing `HexSimR` try the following (from devtools manual for the function `build_github_devtools`):

 ```
 # Install devtools from CRAN if you haven't already